Accumulate Complex Objects With the Reduce Method

 off the bat, you might find this a little funny, passing around the reduce

-accumulator outside of the reduce method.
+accumulator outside the reduce method.
 Bear with me; this is where all the

 magic happens!